felsefesinde/selfie/README.md

 While using the app, the variables should be seperated by commas like shown: (", ") You can also check the selfiesr.py file which is a sample run of the codes to train the application.
 I hope you enjoy using this app and make things easier in Object-Oriented Programming :)
+You can use selfie(args, priv), getinit(get), setinit(setf) functions by adding "from selfie import *" code at the beginning of your script.